 Wine Tasting - on your own

-Check in with Ken & Susie for a map of all the wineries, and complimentary tasting coupons.
+Check in with us for a map of all the wineries, and complimentary tasting coupons.
 If you don't feel like driving you can start downtown.
 There are quite a variety of places to visit.
-Two favorites are St Clair/Brown and Mason Cellars.

 Wine Tasting Tours with Chauffer/Guide